-Budget Worksheet (Appendix E ) Instructions:
+Budget Worksheet (Appendix E) Instructions:

 - a) All anticipated expenses directly related to this proposal must be included on the Budget Worksheet. - b) The Applicant may choose to include indirect costs in the funding request.
 Indirect costs represent the expenses of doing business which may not be easily itemized within the Budget Worksheet or Budget Justification.
 Indirect costs may be requested to cover expenses related to the general operation of the organization and the facilitation of the activities required by the Grant.
 For the purpose of providing the most efficient and effective use of Grant dollars, DCH limits indirect costs to ten (10) percent of the total award amount. - c) Complete Worksheet header as instructed.
-Include Applicant Organization name, Point of Contact information, selected Track, selected Option, and the total amount of funding requested.
-(This amount must match, and may not exceed, the amount identified for the Track/Option the applicant has selected.) - d) Each proposed project or initiative detailed in the Proposed Use of Funds and Spending Plans section of the Project Narrative must be listed and itemized in the Budget Worksheet. - e) In Column "A" of the Worksheet, place the name of the project/initiative as it has been identified in the Project Narrative. - d) In Column "B" of the Worksheet, itemize and describe each projected expenditure associated with the project/initiative identified in Column "A". - e) In Column "C" of the Worksheet, indicated the amount of funding requested for the associated line item indicated in Column "B". - f) Repeat the above instructions for each additional project/initiative included in the Proposed Use of Funds and Spending Plans section of the Project Narrative. - f) The total amount of itemized funding requested at the bottom of Column "C" cannot exceed the total award amount requested in the header of the Worksheet.
+Include Applicant Organization name and Point of Contact information.
+The total amount of funding available is identified in the Worksheet header. - d) Each proposed initiative detailed in the Proposed Use of Funds and Spending Plans section of the Project Narrative must be listed and itemized in the Budget Worksheet. - e) In Column "A" of the Worksheet, place the name of the initiative as it has been identified in the Project Narrative. - d) In Column "B" of the Worksheet, itemize and describe each projected expenditure associated with the initiative identified in Column "A". - e) In Column "C" of the Worksheet, indicate the amount of funding requested for the associated line item indicated in Column "B". - f) Repeat the above instructions for each additional initiative included in the Proposed Use of Funds and Spending Plans section of the Project Narrative. - f) The total amount of itemized funding requested at the bottom of Column "C" cannot exceed the total award amount of \$500,000 as stated in the header of the Worksheet.